Jepria/jfront-oauth/CONTRIBUTING.md

 # in a terminal, cd to parent directory where you want your clone to be, then
 git clone https://github.com/<your_github_username>/jfront-oauth.git

-cd jfront-ui
+cd jfront-oauth
 ```

 3. Setup all dependencies and build.
-JFront UI uses `yarn` and `lerna`, so run
+JFront OAuth uses `yarn` and `lerna`, so
-   `yarn bootstrap`.
-This command will install dependencies, bootstrap the repo
+   run `yarn bootstrap`.
+This command will install dependencies, bootstrap the
-   using `lerna` and build all packages.
+   repo using `lerna` and build all packages.

 ## Development